 /mods.
 You can use drag and drop in the file manager, or an actual FTP program to move the file.
 Lastly, unpackage the files.

 We have support for unzipping file directly in the file manager view.
-Just select a single zip format file, and an "Unzip" button will appear along the top of the file manager window.
+You simply select a single zip format file, and an "Unzip" button will appear along the top of the file manager window.
 A similar button for

 .rar format will appear if you select a